jenkinsci/job-dsl-plugin/docs/Home.md

 Have a look at the [Jenkins Job DSL Gradle example](https://github.com/sheehan/job-dsl-gradle-example) to see how to organize a SCM repository for Job DSL scripts.

+Browse the Jenkins issue tracker to see any [open issues](https://issues.jenkins-ci.org/issues/?filter=15140).

 ## Release Notes
 * 1.40 (unreleased)
  * Increased the minimum supported Jenkins version to 1.609